-The term “fishing community” can refer geographically to a place where fishermen and women live (Newport, San Pedro, Seattle), or more abstractly to a community based on gear type, fishery, geography, values, or other factors.
-For example, an “occupational community” is a group of people involved in the same occupation, like the coastwide community of trawlers.
-A “community of interest” is made up of people who share similar interests: for example, people who are concerned about making the fishing industry safer.
+On a technical level, the term “fishing community” can refer geographically to a place where fishermen and women live (Newport, Los Angeles, Neah Bay), or more abstractly to a community based on gear type, fishery, geography, values, or other factors.
+For example, an “occupational community” is a group of people involved in the same occupation, like the coastwide community of recreational anglers.
+A “community of interest” is made up of people who share similar interests: for example, people who are concerned about reducing barotrauma in rockfish.
 One town or city might include many different occupational communities and communities of interest.

 However you define fishing communities, it can be said that they are composed of diverse, independent people who do not fit easily into neat categories and who rarely, if ever, present themselves as a homogeneous group.

-Not enough information on fishing communities has been systematically gathered.
-One reason for this is because most funding for fisheries management goes towards biological research and management.
+Most funding for fisheries management goes towards biological research and management, not studies of fishing communities.
 In addition, the instability and complexity of the fishing industry make it very hard to pin down.
-Census data does not differentiate between fishery and forestry occupations, and concerns about identifying individuals, businesses, and privileged information limits the publication of economic data that would be useful for studying the economic importance of fishing activities.
+Census data does not differentiate between fishery and forestry occupations, and concerns about identifying individuals, businesses, and privileged information limits the publication of useful economic data.
 To complicate matters, many fishing communities are unincorporated or are parts of larger communities that do not rely on fishing (for example, Los Angeles).
 Also, many fishing community members only fish part time, or hold other jobs while they fish.
 In a way, collecting community information is about as hard as collecting information on fish stocks: both populations are highly mobile and exist in a complex and constantly-changing universe.

 The 1996 revision of the Magnuson-Stevens Fishery Conservation and Management Act, which is the basis for fisheries management in the United States, recognizes the importance of human communities and their relationship to fisheries.
 Among other things, its National Standard 8 declares that fishery conservation must take into account the importance of fishery resources to fishing communities, with the goals of providing for the “sustained participation” of those communities in fisheries and minimizing “adverse economic impacts” as much as possible.
 This focus on communities represents a subtle shift taking place in many areas of natural resource management.
 However, funding for studying the effects of management on communities remains at a low level.